mozilla/extension-workshop/src/content/documentation/develop/differences-between-desktop-and-android-extensions.md

 ::: note alert
 In August 2020, Mozilla launched a new, reimagined Firefox for Android experience (codenamed "Fenix").
 The  browser for Android has been rebuilt from the ground up using [GeckoView](https://mozilla.github.io/geckoview/), Mozilla's mobile browsing engine.

 Currently, only a limited number of [Recommended Extensions](https://support.mozilla.org/kb/recommended-extensions-program?utm_source=extensionworkshop.com&utm_medium=dev-article&utm_content=developing-extensions-for-firefox-for-android) are supported.
-We would like to support more extensions and we are continuously working on how to expand support.

-At present, arbitrary extensions in Fenix can only be loaded temporarily.
-We are working on supporting a setting on [Firefox for Android Nightly](https://play.google.com/store/apps/details?id=org.mozilla.fenix) to enable persistent loading for arbitrary extensions.
-You can follow progress by subscribing to [this issue](https://github.com/mozilla-mobile/fenix/issues/14034).

-New announcements around mobile extension support will be posted on the [Add-ons Blog](https://blog.mozilla.org/addons/category/mobile?utm_source=extensionworkshop.com&utm_medium=dev-article&utm_content=developing-extensions-for-firefox-for-android).
+However, we are continuously working on increasing support, taking into account usage and feedback to ensure we are making the most of our available resources.
+We will post updates to [The Add-ons Blog](https://blog.mozilla.org/addons/category/mobile?utm_source=extensionworkshop.com&utm_medium=dev-article&utm_content=differences-between-desktop-and-android-extensions) as plans solidify each quarter.

 For information about extension development in Firefox for Android 79+, please see [this article](/documentation/develop/developing-extensions-for-firefox-for-android/).